Tyler Lunch Break Violations Attorney

 Despite the lack of federal and state rules, many Texas employees experience meal break violations every day.
 When this happens, Hommel Law Firm is here to help.
 I have over 30 years of experience, and I only represent employees.
 I believe that all workers deserve justice in the workplace, and I am prepared to put my knowledge and experience to work for you.
 We can help you identify and fight for your lunch break requirements as dictated by the state of Texas.

-To speak with a trusted lawyer or to learn more about Texas work break laws, call Hommel Law Firm at (903) 412-3788 or reach out online.
+To speak with our Tyler lunch break violations attorney or to learn more about Texas work break laws, call Hommel Law Firm at (903) 412-3788 or reach out online.

 Tailored Justice, Proven Results: Our Track Record of Settlements & Verdicts